 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-'Land of a Thousand Hills' ( ), as it is popularly known, Rwanda is a small, lush country in central Africa.
-Rwanda's misty hills are dotted with tea plantations, rugged mountains, and towering volcanoes.
+Popularly known as the 'Land of a Thousand Hills' (Pays de Mille Collines), Rwanda is a small, lush central African country of misty hills dotted with tea plantations, rugged peaks and towering volcanoes.
 Despite being landlocked, Rwanda has several 'beaches' along Lake Kivu to the west, one of Africa's largest bodies of water.

-However, the real appeal of the country is outside the city, in the magnificent national parks.
+However, the country's real appeal lies outside the city, in the magnificent national parks.
 The most popular activity for tourists in Rwanda is gorilla trekking.
-Meeting these gentle giants in their natural habitat is widely acknowledged to be one of the most profound wildlife experiences in the world.
+Meeting these gentle giants in their natural habitat is widely acknowledged as one of the most profound and thrilling wildlife experiences in the world.

-A picturesque country with an incredible people and interesting history, Rwanda is one of the most fascinating travel destinations in Africa.
+A picturesque country with an incredible people and interesting history, Rwanda will captivate its visitors and spark a passion for African travel.

-Rwanda is certainly a nature lover's paradise, and its focus is mainly ecotourism.
-It is an incredible country with a rich history and a scenery and wildlife unlike any other.
+Rwanda is certainly a nature lover's paradise, and the focus of its tourism is mostly eco-centered.
+It is an incredible country with a rich history, and a wildlife heritage unlike any other.

-For those looking to delve into Rwanda's sobering history, a trip to the Kigali Genocide Memorial Centre will enlighten visitors, and leave them in awe of a nation that has come far in its efforts to become the peaceful and beautiful country it is today.
+For those looking to delve into Rwanda's sobering history, a trip to the Kigali Genocide Memorial Centre will be illuminating, and leave visitors in awe of a country that has come far in its efforts to become the peaceful and beautiful destination it is today.

-Located on the Rwandan border with Tanzania, Akagera National Park encompasses savannah, mountain and swamp ecoregions across its 463 square miles (1,200 sq km) of territory.
+Akagera National Park lies on the border with Tanzania and encompasses savannah, mountain and swamp ecoregions across its 463 square miles (1,200 sq km) of territory.
 Named after the Akagera River that flows through it, the park is made up of forests, swamps, volcanic mountains, and vast savannah plains.
-The plains are the most popular for safaris, with an abundance of big game including lions, leopard, elephants, zebra, buffalo, giraffe, oribi, and impala.
-Camping alongside the lakes is a good way to spot birds like fish eagles, papyrus gonolek, and the elusive shoebill stork.
+The plains are the most popular for safaris, with an abundance of big game including lions, leopard, elephants, zebra, buffalo, giraffe and a huge variety of antelope.
+Camping alongside the lakes is a good way to spot birds such as fish eagles, papyrus gonolek and the elusive shoebill stork.

 American zoologist Dian Fossey became famous for her dedication to studying and protecting endangered mountain gorillas in Rwanda.
 Her 18-year study inspired the 1988 film Gorillas in the Mist, and promoted primate conservation worldwide.
 She was murdered in 1985, and buried at Karisoke, a gravesite she had constructed for gorillas.
-The Karisoke Research Camp that was her base, sits between two volcanoes, Mt Visoke, and Mt Karisimibi and stands at an altitude of 3,000m (9,000ft).
-The journey to her grave involves a five-hour trek, and though the cabins and buildings are gone, visitors may glimpse buffalo, elephants, and even gorillas.
+The Karisoke Research Camp that was her base sits between two volcanoes, Mt Visoke and Mt Karisimbi and stands at an altitude of 3,000m (9,000ft).
+The journey to her grave involves a five-hour trek and, though the cabins and buildings are gone, visitors may glimpse buffalo, elephants and even gorillas.

-Once Rwanda's largest city, Butare (also known as Huye) is considered the intellectual capital of the country in contrast to Kigali's political supremacy.
+Once Rwanda's largest city, Butare (also known as Huye) is considered the intellectual capital of the country, whereas Kigali is considered the political hub.
 It is home to several important Rwandan landmarks, including the Christian Cathedral and the national University of Rwanda.
-The two most popular attractions in Butare, however, are the National Museum of Rwanda, which chronicles the cultural history of the region through displays of photos and traditional artefacts; and Nyanza, the traditional seat of Rwanda's feudal monarchy, site of the restored 19th-century Royal Palace.
-The palace at Nyanza is home to the Rwesero Art Museum, Olympic Academy, Sport Museum, Cultural Centre, and stadiums of various sports.
+The two most popular attractions in Butare, however, are the Ethnographic Museum of Rwanda, which chronicles the cultural history of the region through displays of photos and traditional artefacts; and Nyanza, the traditional seat of Rwanda's feudal monarchy and site of the restored 19th-century Royal Palace.
+Most of the palace's furniture and gifts from foreign dignitaries were stolen during the genocide, but it is still worth visiting.

 Tea is a major product of Rwanda's economy, with thousands of tons exported each year, thanks to the country's temperate climate and rich volcanic soil.
-The government is slowly privatising plantations into cooperatives and 'Tea Societies', empowering local farmers.
-Many visitors to Rwanda will enjoy seeing the plantations with their dramatically-sloped fields and panoramic vistas.
-Locally-produced varieties of tea can be sampled and taken back as souvenirs from Rwanda.
+The government is slowly privatising plantations into cooperatives and 'Tea Societies', thereby empowering local farmers.
+Many visitors to Rwanda will enjoy exploring the plantations with their dramatically-sloped fields and panoramic vistas.
+Locally-produced varieties of tea can be sampled and taken back as souvenirs.
 Plantations near Lake Kivu and Nyungwe Forest are especially popular as package tour excursions.
 Visitors relish the experience of sipping tea while experts guide them through the different flavour profiles.

 Kigali experiences a pleasant, tropical highland climate with temperatures that vary depending on altitude, but vary little from month to month in the same location.
 There are two wet seasons and two dry seasons; a long and a short one.
 The wettest time of year is between March and May, while the driest months are July to September.
 There is also rain between October and November.
 Temperatures rarely go above 86°F (30°C) during the day or drop below 59°F (15°C).